-The actual formula used to calculate the VIX is both complicated and really unnecessary to know.
-Some of the things we should know is that the formula uses options that have more than 23 days and less than 37 days to expiration.
-The idea is to generate a 30-day implied volatility so prices are pulled in from a variety of series and options.
-With the inclusion of SPX Weekly options it is now easier for them to calculate this number.
+The actual formula used to calculate the VIX is both complicated and unnecessary to know.
+Some of the things we should know are that the formula uses options that have more than 23 days and less than 37 days to expiration.
+The idea is to generate 30-day implied volatility, so prices are pulled in from a variety of series and options.
+With the inclusion of SPX Weekly options, it is now easier for them to calculate this number.
 They will also take two expiration dates, a near-term and a further out term.
 Typically, once a week, they will need to roll their expiration dates.
-Now the further out term becomes the near term and a new further out term is selected, again under 37 days.
+Now the further out term becomes the near term, and a new further out term is selected, again under 37 days.

 That was probably already more than you wanted to know about VIX, but getting a good history about the beast will help us understand it in the future.

-Simply the VIX tells us about implied volatility that is expected out of the overall market.
-Knowing this we must use our implied volatility rules.
+Merely the VIX tells us about implied volatility that is expected out of the overall market.
+We must use our implied volatility rules.